NetCentrics: History

+In October 2021, NetCentrics was acquired by an affiliate of private equity firm Cerberus Capital Management and appointed Kenny Cushing as CEO; terms were not disclosed.

 Leadership

 Kenneth Cushing became chief executive officer in October 2021.

 In January 2020, Lawrence O'Connor was named president, replacing the previous CEO.
 He was named NetCentrics CEO in July, 2021.

 Contract vehicles

 NetCentrics provides services to the federal government through contract vehicle awards.
 Contract vehicles are competitively bid and typically last several years.